 It is recommended that New Zealand adults consume around 400 micrograms (µg) of folate each day.
 Daily folate requirements increase substantially for pregnant and breastfeeding women and therefore they are recommended to consume around 600 and 500 µg of folate each day, respectively.
 For more information, see Folic acid, iodine and vitamin D.

 Why do we need folic acid?

 Studies from the 1980s and 1990s showed that folic acid can help ensure healthy development of babies in early pregnancy.
 In 1999 Berry et al conclusively found that a daily dose of 400 µg of folic acid alone resulted in a reduction in neural tube defect risk (first occurrence) similar to that reported in earlier studies, when taken at least one month before conception and for 12 weeks after conceiving.

-More information can be found about this research in the publication Improving Folate Intake in New Zealand: Policy Implications [Find it in the Ministry's Library Catalogue]
+More information can be found about this research in the publication Improving Folate Intake in New Zealand: Policy Implications [in the Ministry's Library Catalogue].

 What is a neural tube defect (NTD)?

 Neural tube defects (NTDs) are a major group of birth defects where the brain, spinal cord, or the covering of these organs has not developed properly.
 Spina bifida and anencephaly are the most common types of NTDs.

 Spina bifida, is the most common NTD.
 It results from the failure of the spine to close properly during the first month of pregnancy.
 Children with spina bifida can have varying degrees of paralysis of their lower limbs – some children can be confined to a wheelchair whereas others have almost no symptoms at all.
 The condition can also cause bowel and bladder problems.